Bhadra, Rajasthan: Education

+DM Smart School and SNPS are some of the prestigious educational institutes working for uplifting of education in the area.
 There are many government and private schools for high school education providing education in all streams like arts, science and commerce affiliated to CBSE as well as BSER.

 Banks

 There are several nationalized, scheduled, and rural banks in the city.

 Nationalized banks include the Punjab National Bank, Bank of Baroda, Canara Bank, Oriental Bank of Commerce, State Bank of India, State Bank of Bikaner & Jaipur, and State Bank of Patiala.

 Other scheduled banks include ICICI Bank, HDFC Bank, AXIS Bank, and Rajasthan Marudhara Bank.

 Media

 Major daily newspapers in Bhadra include Rajasthan Patrika, Samachar Jagat, Dainik Bhaskar, Dainik Navajyoti, and The Times of India.
 The state-owned All India Radio is broadcast both on the medium wave and FM band in the city.
 FM stations Gyan Vani (105.6 MHz).
 The city has a community FM channel in FM Radio 7 (90.4 MHz) by India International School Institutional Network.
 The public broadcaster Doordarshan (Prasar Bharati) provides a regional channel in addition to the private broadcasters.